anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-hashingpackages.md

 }
 ```

 3. It's important at this point to make sure that your new code works as you expect.
 Before jumping into writing test code, however, come up with as many types of scenarios that you can think of and what should happen, similar to the existing test code for the starter code.
-Here are some questions to get you starter:
+Here are some questions to get you started:
     * When should two `Package` objects have the same hashcode?
     * When should two objects have different hashcodes?
 (You can't guarantee this in general, but you can come up with specific ones that will be different.)
     * When do you anticipate a collision of unequal objects?
 Is there anything reasonable that you can do to avoid it?